 Canada and the U.S. don’t have any cookie laws.
 However, the states of California and Virginia have the strictest laws that govern cookies.

-• California Consumer Privacy Act (CCPA): This law requires companies that use cookies to inform website visitors how they will collect and use their data and provide opt-out options.
+- California Consumer Privacy Act (CCPA): The CCPA requires companies that use cookies to inform website visitors how they will collect and use their data and provide opt-out options.

-• Virginia Consumer Data Protection Act (VCDPA): Signed into law on March 2, 2021, this law takes effect on Jan.
+- Virginia Consumer Data Protection Act (VCDPA): Signed into law on March 2, 2021, the VCDPA took effect on Jan.
 1, 2023, and requires companies to give consumers the right to make decisions with their personal data and opt out of targeted advertising.

 Each tracking cookie is given a unique identifier (ID) that’s used to recognize you and the device you’re using.
-By identifying you, tracking cookie data lets advertisers show you ads that are relevant to your interests based on how you use the web.
+By identifying you, tracking cookie data lets advertisers show ads relevant to your interests based on how you use the web.

 Tracking cookies are often third-party cookies, but sometimes they’re first-party cookies too.